dumprahul/zuma/README.md

 The FHEVM React Template is an ultra-minimal React project for building and running an FHEVM-enabled dApp.
-It works alongside the [fhevm-hardhat-template](https://github.com/zama-ai/fhevm-hardhat-template) and provides a simple development frontend for interacting with the `FHECounter.sol` contract.
+It works alongside the [fhevm-hardhat-template](https://github.com/zama-ai/fhevm-hardhat-template) and provides a simple development frontend for interacting with the `Zuma.sol` contract.

 This template also illustrates how to run your FHEVM-dApp on both Sepolia as well as a local Hardhat Node (much faster).